 - Sales is a people-driven activity on the other hand; marketing is a media-driven activity.

 - Sales use push strategy (where the product is forced onto a customer) while marketing uses the pull strategy (where the customer comes to a product by himself).

 - The selling process involves an exchange of goods for monetary consideration.
 On the flip side, marketing involves identifying the needs of customers and satisfying them.

 - In sales, caveat emptor rule applies, i.e. let the buyer beware.
 Unlike, marketing wherein caveat vendor rule is applicable, which states let the seller beware.

 - Various techniques used for increasing sales includes price promotion, discount, festive season offers, special offers, buy one get one offers, etc. As opposed, marketing involves building a relationship with the customer through the integration of the organization with the needs of customers.

 - Sales require good communication, convincing and selling skills, whereas marketing requires good analytical skills and foresightedness.

 - Sales aim at profit maximization through sales maximization.
 On the other hand, profit maximization through increased consumer satisfaction and market share is the aim of marketing.

 Video: Sales Vs Marketing

-The sale is a human-oriented function, so the personnel involved in the sales activity should be given a proper training and incentives to boost his morale and earn higher revenues in return.
-On the other hand, Marketing is a media oriented, so the best channels of advertisement and promotion should be adopted to have an increased sales along with the enhanced brand image.
+The sale is a human-oriented function, so the personnel involved in the sales activity should be given proper training and incentives to boost morale and earn higher pay in return.
+On the other hand, Marketing is a media-oriented, so the best channels of advertisement and promotion should be adopted so as to achieve an increase in sales along with the enhanced brand image.